cabforum/smime/SBR.md

 No stipulation.

 ## 1.5 Policy administration
-This document may be revised from time to time, as appropriate, in accordance with procedures adopted by the CA/Browser Forum.
+This document MAY be revised from time to time, as appropriate, in accordance with procedures adopted by the CA/Browser Forum.
 The CA/Browser Forum welcomes recommendations and suggestions regarding this standard by email at questions@cabforum.org.

 ### 1.5.1 Organization administering the document
 No stipulation.